CodeChain-io/codechain-explorer/README.md

 ```
 # yarn run start-worker

-// You can change ElasticSearch and CodeChain host URL using environment variables.
+// You can change ElasticSearch and CodeChain host URL using an environment variables.
 # CODECHAIN_HOST=127.0.0.1:8080 ELASTICSERACH_HOST=127.0.0.1:9200 yarn run start-worker
 ```
 ### Server